NathanPJF/training-lessons/exercises/# Exercise 4: HTML - Id attribute.md

 Exercise link: [HTML: Id attribute](http://codepen.io/NathanPJF/pen/MweBbq)

 In addition to applying existing `id` and `class` attributes, you will need to make a CSS change to one of the style properties.
-In order to make the page looks like the screenshot below, be sure that the font color for everything is `white`:
+In order to make the page look like the screenshot below, be sure that the font color for everything is set to `white` or `#fff`.

 ![http://i.imgur.com/HiSvZ10.png](http://i.imgur.com/HiSvZ10.png)